Kallen-Lehmann representation for Spinor-Scalar Loops in de Sitter Space-time. Spectral equations: Kallen-Lehmann decomposition of product of dS spinor-scalar Wightman functions

 These formulas are what we need now.
 Changing arguments in EAdS convolution expression (\ref{8}) according to (\ref{16}) ($c \to ic$, $\nu_{3} \to i \lambda_{3}$) and multiplying (\ref{8}) by $\Gamma (\pm i c) \cdot \Gamma (\pm i \lambda_{3})$ we get the convolution formula for scalar Wightman functions:

 The convolution formula for spinor Wightman functions is obtained from (\ref{9}), (\ref{17}) in the same way:

 and from (\ref{7}), (\ref{12}) (\ref{17}) it follows:

-The repeatition, with account of (\ref{17}), (\ref{18}), (\ref{20}), step by step of the procedure of previous section, which allowed to get the EAdS Kallen-Lehmann decomposition (\ref{5}), (\ref{6}) for "two scalar fields harmonic bubble" permits to obtain the similar decomposition for the product of two scalar Wightman functions (we omit here the possible contribution of discrete poles of the complementary series; let us note also that for spinor fields there is no separation to principal and complementary series):
+The repeatition, with account of (\ref{17}), (\ref{18}), (\ref{20}), step by step, of the procedure of previous section, which allowed to get the EAdS Kallen-Lehmann decomposition (\ref{5}), (\ref{6}) for "two scalar fields harmonic bubble" permits to obtain the similar decomposition for the product of two scalar Wightman functions (the formulas below do not include poles from the complementary series in case the light scalar fields are considered; but in any way they may be applied for both heavy and light scalar fields, see comments in the end of the Introduction):

 where

 $B^{(0,0)}_{i \lambda_{1}, i \lambda_{2}} (i \lambda_{3})$ see in (\ref{6}), product $c \, \rho^{(0,0)}_{\lambda_{1}, \lambda_{2}} (c)$ is even under change of sign $c \to - c$, thus $\int_{-\infty}^{\infty} dc \, c \, \rho (c)$ in (\ref{21}) may be written as $\int_{0}^{\infty} dc^{2} \rho$; this symmetry also allowed us to change $c \, \rho^{(0,0)}_{\lambda_{1}, \lambda_{2}} (c) \to |c| \, \rho^{(0,0)}_{\lambda_{1}, \lambda_{2}} (|c|)$ to have positive-definite Kallen-Lehmann density (\ref{22}).
 The introduction in denominator of (\ref{22}) of the seemingly artificial coefficient $(2\pi)^{2}$ is due to the choice of the normalisation of spectral representation of the AdS scalar Green functions in \cite{pened1011}, wherefrom coefficient in (\ref{3}) was taken.